 DIY Aztec Clay Mask For Every Skin Type

-Before you start mixing up mask recipes, always remember to use glass, plastic or wooden bowls and spoons.
+Before you start mixing up mask recipes, always remember to use glass or wooden bowls and spoons.
 Metal bowls or utensils will interfere with the negative charge that’s about to do your face so much good!

 One of the simplest – and most effective – ways to make a DIY Aztec clay mask is to mix equal parts of clay with raw apple cider vinegar.
 Let it sit on your face (or body) for 15 minutes then rinse with warm water.
 Apply the Aztec clay mask once or twice a week to keep your skin clear and smooth.

 And, of course, you can add different ingredients to customize your mask.
 Here are a few suggestions.

 Aztec Clay Mask for Acne

 Clay with activated charcoal will absorb excess oil and help clear out clogged pores.
 Probiotic masks have been shown to help prevent acne.